 As part of your role, you’d also want to ensure that you are getting the most valuable solution for your company, which is why you would want to measure whether your current service providers and translation agency are actually providing that value.
-The good news is that you can do this through the Common Sense Advisory’s Localization Maturity Model (or LMM).
+The good news is that you can do this through CSA Research’s Localization Maturity Model (or LMM).

 The LMM is a framework created to make sure that everything your organization needs for their localization and globalization plans are met, that they are tailored to your specific needs and for you to understand your current standing in the process.
 No matter which LMM stage your organization is at, there are a set of steps to take to ensure it is successfully implemented.
 The step we will focus on in this blog post, is that of governance and how benchmarking it will help you to track your most important metrics.

 According to CSA Research, localization governance is explained as “The processes that ensure the efficient use of resources to achieve an organization’s global business goals and compliance with agreed-upon policies and procedures.”

 Here are some areas you may want to look at:

 The finance and/or purchasing departments typically allocate funds to translation.
 The question, however, is how is it done?
 Is it part of the general funds allocated (for example, you have x allocated to marketing, y to sales, etc.) or is translation ring-fenced?
 Does it have its own specifically allocated funds?

 What Service Level Agreements (SLAs) are in place to ensure localization quality meets required standards?
 Similarly, what SLAs are in place with regards to linguistic quality, customer service, turnaround, etc.?

 Are KPIs linked to costs?
 What about linking them to revenue?
 What about customer satisfaction?
 Is it measured at all?
 Is your company measuring Total Cost of Ownership (outsourced + internal effort/expenditure)?

 - Functional silos